Blondazz/KeyOverlay/README.md

 barSpeed - Adjust the speed at which the bars are travelling upwards.

 margin - Adjust the margin of the keys from the sides (in pixels in default resolution, divided by window width ratio if changed)

+outlineThickness - change the thickness of a square border
 # GIF Preview

 ![](https://puu.sh/I6Kg1/4ff86be176.gif)